 For the Administrative Web Panel located at https://<your-server-ip>:1443/, a default user administrator with password administrator has been created.
-Connect to the panel (accept the SSL certificate for now) using this credentials and change the password of this user by going to System Administration $\rightarrow$ Administrators and clicking edit.
+Connect to the panel (accept the SSL certificate for now) using those credentials and change the password of this user by going to System Administration-Administrators and clicking edit.

-2.2.4 Configuring the Email Server
+5.4 Configuring the Email Server